Contact Information

 Counseling I (graduate course)

 My research broadly focuses on understanding suicidal behavior and non-suicidal self-injury (NSSI) in youth and young adults.
 Specifically, I examine psychological and sociocultural factors that may increase, or reduce, an individual’s vulnerability for engaging in NSSI and/or suicidal behavior.
 I also examine the complex and inter-related connections between NSSI, suicide, and body image disturbances.
-Recently my research has evolved to focus on suicide prevention program develop and evaluation.
-I utilize predominantly cross-sectional, survey-based methodologies but incorporate behavioral-based assessment and experimental designs into my work as well.
-I am a consulting editor for the journal, Archives of Suicide Research and regularly contribute scholarly reviews for a variety of clinical journals.
+Recently my research has evolved to focus on suicide prevention program develop and evaluation, as well as examining adjunctive treatment interventions to prevent and reduce NSSI.
+I utilize micro- and standard longitudinal designs as well as cross-sectional, survey-based methodologies in my research, but incorporate behavioral-based assessment and experimental designs into my work as well.